ElDocWho/learning-journal/lj-day-03.md

   I learned and improved my knowledge on how to work in a group to wireframe a web page with a group.
 I also learned and improved how to merge together with my team and fix merging conflicts.

+**Day 17**

+  Today I learned how important it's to correctly name variables in Java Script during the planning stage.
+Doing a good job naming variables helps to prevent confusion during the coding stage.